MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/financials/madeira-business-functionality.md

 ---
-title: Dynamics 365, Business editionin tukemat liiketoimintatoiminnot | Microsoft Docs
+title: Finance and Operations, Business editionin tukemat liiketoimintatoiminnot | Microsoft Docs
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: